Bigood/divi3-vb-custom-modules/README.md

 # Fork of [Phil Stracker Divi 3 Custom module](https://github.com/stracker-phil/divi3-vb-custom-modules) for Divi 3.0.93

 ## Info

 It includes an example, *banner-shapes-module.php*, that is a full width component cloned from *fullwidth-header* module.

 I've updated the code in the snippets to match v3.0.93.
+Credits to Jonathan Bossenger and Phil Stracker for making this possible.

 ## Build your own module (inspired from [this tutorial](https://jonathanbossenger.com/building-your-own-divi-builder-modules/))

-1- Choose a file from path-to-Divi-theme-folder/includes/builder/Modules/*
+1. Choose a file from path-to-Divi-theme-folder/includes/builder/Modules/*
-2- Copy the entire class of the module you want to use including that last ‘new ET_Builder’ line and paste it inside your module file, replacing the comment of *Copy your class here and tweak it*.
+2. Copy the entire class of the module you want to use including that last ‘new ET_Builder’ line and paste it inside your module file, replacing the comment of *Copy your class here and tweak it*.
-3- Change the class name, the slug and the display name to something unique 4- Add this function to your class
+3. Change the class name, the slug and the display name to something unique
+4. Add this function to your class

         function js_frontend_preview() {
           ?><script>
           window.<?php echo $this->slug; ?>_preview = function(args) {
             return 'CUSTOM HTML YOU WANT TO PREVIEW WHILE EDITING WITH VISUAL BUILDER'

           }
           </script><?php
         }
-5- Add the hook in the init() function that will call this function when appropriate
-    add_action( 'wp_footer', array( $this, 'js_frontend_preview' ) );
+5. Add the hook in the init() function that will call this function when appropriate add_action( 'wp_footer', array( $this, 'js_frontend_preview' ) );

 ## Important info